rbuckton/proposal-enum/README.md

   alsoThree = three
 }

-// Explicitly extends `Number`, auto-increments values by 1 starting at 0 enum Colors extends Number {
+// Each auto-initialized member value is a `Number`, auto-increments values by 1 starting at 0 enum Colors of Number {
   red,
   green,
   blue
 }

-// Explicitly extends `String`, each value is the SV of its member name. enum PlayState extends String {
+// Each auto-initialized member value is a `String` whose value is the SV of its member name. enum PlayState of String {
   idle,
   running,
   paused
 }

-// Explicitly extends `Symbol`, each value is a `Symbol` whose description is the SV of its
+// Each auto-initialized member value is a `Symbol` whose description is the SV of its member name. enum Symbols of Symbol {
-// member name.
-enum Symbols extends Symbol {
   alpha,
   beta
 }